eGovStack/core-services/url-shortening/LOCALSETUP.md

 # Local Setup

-To setup the egov-url-shortening service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).
+To setup the url-shortening service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).

 ## Dependencies